When I lived in Mexico City, a friend and I took a week-long vacation down to the beach towns of Mexico’s southern

 Mazunte, Zipolite, and Puerto Angel in the state of Oaxaca are not overrun by tourists like the country’s more famous beaches, so they are great places to have a more local experience while enjoying the sand and surf.

 Mazunte and Zipolite are known for their laid-back attitude and hippie spirit.
-These areas aren’t overrun by tourists, but they do see a fair number of backpackers and adventurous travelers.
+These areas aren’t super-crowded but do see a fair number of backpackers and adventurous travelers.

 The main reason people come to the southern Oaxaca coast is to relax on the beach and get away from it all.
 Most of your time here will be spent lounging by the water and enjoying cheap, authentic local food and drinks.